Home » Holidays » Special Events » School Holiday Ideas

 There’s always something to keep the children entertained during school holidays at Cobb + Co Museum.
 All of these holiday programs include hands-on activities and learning through fun, with themed holiday programs for 3-12 year olds.

-Prices for a three-hour workshop for teens range in pricing and include materials so keep an eye on their events list.
+Prices for a three-hour workshop for teens range in price and include materials so keep an eye on their events list.
 Bookings are essential.
-Find out more here.

 Empire Theatre